 Candidates must be authorized to work in the United States.
 We are not able to sponsor visas for this position.

-To apply: Please send a cover letter explaining your interest, a resume, and three professional business references via email to email@example.com with VAP Project Coordinator in the subject line.
+To apply: Please send a cover letter explaining your interest, a resume, and three professional business references to: https://newyorkcitybarassociation.applytojob.com/apply/Kauwhfmwtg/Project-Coordinator-Consumer-Bankruptcy-Project

 The City Bar Justice Center is a proud equal opportunity and affirmative action employer, and we particularly encourage applications from candidates belonging to communities historically under-represented in the legal profession.
 We actively seek a diverse applicant pool and encourage candidates of all backgrounds to apply.
-It is our policy to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, creed, age, national origin, alienage or citizenship status, gender (including gender identity and sexual harassment), sexual orientation, disability, arrest or conviction record, pregnancy, credit history, salary history, caregiver status, marital status, partnership status, or status as a victim of domestic violence, stalking and sex offenses, religion, sex, genetic information, military status, unemployment status or any other characteristic as protected by law.
-With regard to the Americans with Disabilities Act and other related laws, the organization will endeavor to make reasonable accommodations for persons with disabilities.
+It is our policy to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, creed, age, national origin, alienage or citizenship status, gender (including gender identity), sexual orientation, disability, arrest or conviction record, pregnancy, credit history, salary history, caregiver status, marital status, partnership status, or status as a victim of domestic violence, stalking and sex offenses, religion, sex, genetic information, military status, unemployment status or any other characteristic as protected by law.
+With regard to the Americans with Disabilities Act and other related laws, the organization will endeavor to make reasonable accommodations for persons due to their religious beliefs, disability, pregnancy, childbirth or related medical condition or because the individual was a victim of domestic violence, sexual violence or stalking.

 The City Bar Justice Center considers applications for academic year internships on an ad hoc basis, and accepts applications for our summer internship program between February 1 and March 15 each year.
 We typically seek law students, but often have capacity for one or two undergraduate interns depending on our program needs at any given time.
 All internships are unpaid (unless you apply for and secure independent funding – e.g., from your school).
-If you are interested in applying for any future openings, please send a cover letter as well as your resume, transcript, and a brief writing sample to firstname.lastname@example.org.
+Please see current open opportunities listed below or if you are interested in applying for any future openings, please send a cover letter as well as your resume, transcript, and a brief writing sample to email@example.com.

 Pro Bono Scholars